 Does man's life begin at birth?
 Reincarnation says: "No, it does but continue what has always been."
-Aeons and aeons ago, there came forth from the Creator a Divine Germ; for long ages it has involved-descended into matter-now it is evolving, consciously learning from every experience, whether of pleasure or of pain, and is returning to pure spirit, bearing with it the treasures of its varied experiences.
+Aeons and aeons ago, there came forth from the Creator a Divine Germ; for long ages it has involved-descended into matter; now it is evolving, consciously learning from every experience, whether of pleasure or of pain, and is returning to pure spirit, bearing with it the treasures of its varied experiences.

 The life of man did not begin, but it came forth from the source of all life.
-From the time that the first vital undulation, issued from Nirvana, to the present, it continues its work; each wave manifesting as an individual soul.
+From the time the first vital undulation issued from Nirvana, to the present, it continues its work; each wave manifesting as an individual soul.
 Infinite in number, these living undulations constitute all manifested life in all worlds.
 The personalities which we see masquerading in our world as human beings, are, as it were, beads threaded upon these life-waves, as the beads of a chaplet are upon their string.
 Each bead may differ in a marked way from its neighbor but the string is always the same and serves to unite them all.
 Thus while the vital undulation remains the same, and the individual is ever the same individual, yet the personalities are numerous and varied enough to include all human experience.
-At one time rich at another poor, in one life high in rank in the next humble and obscure, now man, now woman; the individual soul passes through every possible experience and mounts step by step from the foot to the summit of the hill of life.